polysafe/.github/profile/README.md

-PolySafe (GitHub Repo) is a collective of security white-hat hackers focused on ethical hacking, penetration testing, and security research.
+PolySafe is a collective of security white-hat hackers focused on ethical hacking, penetration testing, and security research.

 ### 🔥 What is it?